richardzuidhof/Future-skills/Assignment-log.md

 ### 3.5

-Expanded linting since Phase 2.
 Redeploy on push I would create with a local cron job since I do not have a runner configured or remote access to my WSL.
 Fixed the tagging and pushing of images to ghcr.io though.

 ### 3.6